TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 **Power System:**

-&nbsp; &nbsp; &nbsp; &nbsp;This system shall be composed of a power supply, MPPT charge controller, 12V 50Ah battery, transformer, miscellaneous cables, and as a demonstration of expandability, a solar panel shall be included.
+&nbsp; &nbsp; &nbsp; &nbsp;This system shall be composed of a power supply, MPPT charge controller, 12V 20Ah battery, transformer, miscellaneous cables, and as a demonstration of expandability, a solar panel shall be included.
+The justification for selecting a solar panel, power supply, 12V battery, MPPT/PWM is discussed in the ‘Power’ subsection of the Comparative Analysis, as well as the ‘Power’ subsection of the Atomic Subsystem Analysis.
+The 12V battery provides all other electronic components with proper power input to function.
+The solar panel and power supply shall be used to charge and recharge the battery.
+Interfacing all the components requires voltage regulation.
+Therefore, the purchase of buck converters and voltage regulators is necessary.
+To interface all components, the use of miscellaneous adapters such as MC4/XT60 adapters, barrel jack or USB port wires is necessary, justifying the purchase of miscellaneous cables.
+To ensure protective integrity and a clean energy supply, the use of fuses, diodes, capacitors, and inductors prevents the risk of over/under voltage and current in an area where this is not present.
+This justifies the purchase of protection components.

 | Subsystem | Item | Budget |
 | --- | --- | --- |